NSAPH-Data-Platform/nsaph-platform-deployment/doc/Configuration.md

 ## Overriding BASE_URL

-In most of teh cases, you will use a
+In most of the cases, you will use a
 [proxy server to connect to Airflow](https://airflow.apache.org/docs/apache-airflow/stable/howto/run-behind-proxy.html) in production environment.
 The connection can go through [nginx](https://www.nginx.com/) or